willnorris/willnorris.com/src/_posts/2014-05-27-go-rest-apis-and-pointers.md

 your current library prevents you from performing certain actions.

-(I'll also note that [google/go-github#19][] discusses alternative solutions that weren't explored here, such as using a field mask or using goprotobuf directly.
+(I'll also note that [google/go-github#19][] discusses alternative solutions that weren't explored here, such as using a field mask or using the protobuf package directly.
 It may be worth looking at those.
 Pointers just made sense for this library; use what works for you.)

 ### Related Reading ###